nmagarino/Pudgy-Pals-Procedural-Creature-Generator/README.md

 > ISSUES

-Infrequently, a raymarching error occurs where a primitive is smoothed too intensely resulting in comprehensible geometry.
-Due to the infrequent nature of this bug, debugging of this issue has proven difficult.
+Infrequently, a raymarching error occurs where a primitive is smoothed too intensely resulting in incomprehensible geometry.
+Due to the infrequent and seemingly random nature of this bug, debugging of this issue has proven difficult.

 Occasionally, limbs clearly collide with one another.
 A fix for this would require a complex bounding-box system in our creature generation function.